watchernyu/REDQ/README.md

 # REDQ source code
 Author's PyTorch implementation of Randomized Ensembled Double Q-Learning (REDQ) algorithm.
 Paper link: https://arxiv.org/abs/2101.05982

+Nov 14, 2021: **MuJoCo** is now free (thanks DeepMind!) and we now have a guide on setting up with MuJoCo 2.1 + OpenAI Gym + REDQ on a linux machine (see end of this page for newest setup guide).

 Aug 18, 2021: **VERY IMPORTANT BUG FIX** in `experiments/train_redq_sac.py`, the done signal is not being correctly used, the done signal value should be `False` when the episode terminates due to environment timelimit, but in the earlier version of the code, the agent puts the transition in buffer before this value is corrected.
 This can affect performance especially for environments where termination due to bad action is rare.
 This is now fixed and we might do some more testing.
 If you use this file to run experiments **please check immediately or pull the latest version** of the code.
 Sorry for the bug!
 Please don't hesitate to open an issue if you have any questions.